 Our unique, non-partitioned flow, convective Heat Cylinders (wells) are closed, not perforated.
 Relatively, cool, clean, relatively more dense water is introduced to the tops of the cylinders near the bottom of the Exchange Chamber, sinks down and as it sinks to sufficient depth, is heated to supercritical temperatures, reducing density until rising and collected in the Exchange Chamber.
 There can be any number of heat cylinders connected together via an Exchange Chamber or Exchange Chambers, which are large diameter, specialized containers able to safely withstand very high temperature and pressure.

 The term supercritical conditions is particularly noteworthy because several years ago when we developed our cutting-edge, sealed, geothermal technology and our patent was filed and under review, we understood how cost effective our closed system technology would become if below-ground temperatures above 374°C could be reached and stored for thermal energy transfer and conversion to electric energy.
 This vision was hindered at that time by drilling equipment metallurgy experiencing difficulty at temperatures exceeding 300°C or so.
+Today, the metallurgy picture has upgraded drastically.

-Testing carried on in Iceland over the past decade has generated useful flow data pertinent to our closed system technology.
+Testing carried on in Iceland over the past decade has generated useful drilling and flow data pertinent to our closed system technology.
 Significant advances in geothermal energy have been made by the international consortium, Deep Vision working together in Iceland since year 2000.
 Iceland’s IDDP-1 geothermal well, originally planned to be ±4,000m deep, while being drilled in 2009, encountered a magma intrusion with temperatures in the range of 900°C to 1,000°C. This magma intrusion effectively collapsed and closed the bore hole at the 2,104 m depth.
 The IDDP-1 well was thankfully salvaged, and a sacrificial (permanent) casing was installed to a production depth of 2,069 m.
 Water was put down the bore hole and over time, the well stabilized.
 Subsequent testing over a two-year period, yielded wellhead temperatures of approximately 450 °C at a pressure of 140 bars and enthalpy of 3,150 kJ/kg.
 Though impressive, these are not supercritical results.

-More significantly, using appropriate pressure controls, Deep Vision consortium members calculated well output from IDDP-1 as high as 36 MWe.
+More significantly, using appropriate pressure controls, Deep Vision consortium members measured well output from IDDP-1 as high as 36 MWe.
 The consortium further determined reaching and maintaining wellhead pressures above 450 °C with supercritical flow-rates of 0.67 cubic-meters/second (24 CFS) would be sufficient to produce high temperature steam generating as much as 40-50 MWe.
 This is a supercritical estimate substantiating ZGE’s patented technology in real time.

 Additionally, advancements in deep-drilling technology since that time (2007-2016) have enabled the 2nd phase of Iceland’s Deep Drilling Project, IDDP-2, in January of 2017, to reach a depth of 4,659 meters, at 427°C and 340 bars.
-Supercritical Icelandic reality proves in real time, not in tomorrow’s future, that Z Group Energy’s expectation for a closed geothermal system maintaining large, commercially viable quantities of supercritical fluid at storage temperatures maintained in a range near 425ºC, 250 bars, or above are now possible.
+Supercritical Icelandic reality proves in real time, not in tomorrow’s future, that Z Group Energy’s expectation for a closed geothermal system maintaining large, commercially viable quantities of supercritical fluid at storage temperatures maintained in a range above 425ºC, 221 bars, or above are now possible.
 This reality, in turn suggests as this supercritical expectation comes to fruition, the Z Group Energy closed, supercritical system is one of the most cost effective, least emission producing methods for producing electricity now available.

 It should be noted that supercritical energy investigated by Iceland’s IDDP-1 and IDDP-2 Projects are further supported by Italy’s Descramble Project and Japan’s Beyond-Brittle Project.
 ZGE’s closed system, non-partitioned flow and Exchange Chamber technology can cost-effectively provide significant efficiency improvements for all three of these projects.

-Our enclosed, non-partitioned, convective flow regime utilizing any number of individual heating cylinders for feeding (injecting), heating and harvesting (returning) supercritical heat within each cylinder, sans separate injection/return wells, is revolutionary.
+Our enclosed, non-partitioned, convective flow regime utilizing any number of individual heating cylinders (wells) for feeding (injecting), heating and harvesting (returning) supercritical heat within each cylinder, sans separate injection/return wells, is revolutionary.
 More importantly for commercial purposes, any number of these sealed Heat Cylinders can be bundled together via an Exchange Chamber.
-It is also possible to utilize multiple Exchange Chambers should an enormous production scale be appropriate.
+It is also possible to utilize multiple Exchange Chambers should production demand it.
 This design flexibility aspect makes it possible to size Exchange Chamber(s) at the optimum structural, cost-benefit point maximizing safe, reliable production, while minimizing thermal energy losses.
 Our 100% innovative Exchange Chamber makes it possible to connect any multiple number of Heat Cylinders together, combining and convectively mixing their variable discharges to a homogenized, dynamically stratified whole; maximizing heated, supercritical fluid storage and production while minimizing potential equipment damaging, temperature/pressure variation feed hiccups.

 Our Exchange Chamber makes it possible to safely and cost effectively exceed previously possible geothermal electricity generation capacities via dynamically stratified, convectively mixed, supercritical, thermal storage within the Exchange Chamber and Sealed Heating Cylinders.
 ZGE literally manufactures clean supercritical fluid for electricity production – not by harvesting corrosive geothermal brines from a difficult to control open-geological system, but by simply mining heat, dry or wet, though preferably dry, from our closed, pressured controlled system.

 Our cost effective, zero emissions Z Group Energy technology renders the dream of every electric car, truck and train manufacturer an economically viable reality.
 It revolutionizes the infinite possibilities of our electricity dependent – residential, commercial and industrial 21st century lives.
-Low cost, clean electricity production via the Z Group Energy sealed, supercritical, system brings every residential dream; every industrial dream; every transportation dream; every medical dream and every food processing dream across the globe into cost effective, non-polluting, economic reality… and this is why our closed, Z Group Energy, supercritical system is innovative and significant.
+Low cost, clean electricity production via the Z Group Energy closed, supercritical, system brings every residential dream; every industrial dream; every transportation dream; every medical dream and every food processing dream across the globe into cost effective, non-polluting, economic reality… and this is why our closed, Z Group Energy, supercritical system is innovative and significant.